 Univ.-Lekt.
 Mag.
 Dr. M.A.
 Kristina-Pia Hofer

-She is also a record collector, musician (Kristy And The Kraks, The Happy Kids, Ana Threat, The Boiler), and producer specializing in lo-fi garage sound and hypno pop genres.
-She publishes regularly in journals such as Sexualities and FKW Zeitschrift für Geschlechterforschung und visuelle Kultur, and releases records on labels like Totally Wired and Trash Rock Productions.
-Kristina studied sociology at the Johannes Kepler University in Linz, English and American literature and cultural studies at the National Central University in Chungly, Taiwan, and media theory at the University of Applied Arts in Vienna.
-Her dissertation Media Genealogies and the Pornographic ‘Real’: Essays on Amateur Pornography, which was supervised by Gabriele Jutz, won the Award of Excellence of the Austrian Federal Ministry of Science, Research and Economy (2015).
-In 2015, she also received the award for the best publication in gender and media of the Association for Media Studies (GfM).
+Kristina holds a degree in sociology from Johannes Kepler University Linz, Austria, an MA in English and American literature and cultural studies from National Central University Chungly, Taiwan, and a PhD in media theory from the University of Applied Arts Vienna.
+Her dissertation Media Genealogies and the Pornographic ‘Real’: Essays on Amateur Pornography (supervisor: Gabriele Jutz), won an Award of Excellence of the Austrian Federal Ministry of Science, Research and Economy (2015).
+In 2015, she also received the award for best publication in gender and media of the Association for Media Studies (GfM).

 Kristina has been teaching classes on feminist and queer theory, cultural studies, media theory and academic writing at Angewandte since 2014.
 In 2020/21, she’s offering classes at the Departments of Cross-Disciplinary Strategies, Cultural Studies, and Media Theory.